MKMaS-GUET/tau-balanced-clustering/README.md

 # τ-balanced-clustering

-Generating Clusters of Similar Sizes by Constrained  Balanced Clustering
+**Paper:** Generating Clusters of Similar Sizes by Constrained Balanced Clustering

+> Releasing the source code is in progress, the GPUs-enhanced version will be released in the future.

 ## Build

+In Linux, under the project directory, generate an executable file through the following command.

 ```shell
 cd build